 A is the framing, in the center of the lower part of which is the tub, B, containing water, and having in it the ore-washing basin, C, partially or wholly immersed.
 C is suspended by three or more rigid bars, d, from a plate a, that is secured to the center of the shaft, G, perpendicular to the basin, and to which the basin is concentric.
 This plate is provided with two trunnions, b, working in bearings in a gimbal ring.
 D. whose trunnions, c c, work in fixed bearings supported in the frame, A. This arrangement of ring and trunnions is equivalent to a universal joint.
-The plate, a_i carries a hopper, E, above it, and conducting tube, F, below it, leading from the hopper into the basin, C. The upper part of the shaft, G, passes through a hole in a crank, H, attached to an upright shaft, J, which derives

-This improved ore-washer was noticed on | its motion through a pair of bevel gear wheels from the pulley, I. The rotary motion imparted to H gives the other portions rigidly connected with the basin an oscillating movement, and at the same time a revolving motion, for though they do not rotate upon their axes, every point of them moves in a circle.
+The plate, a, carries a hopper, E, above it, and conducting tube, F, below it, leading from the hopper into the basin, C. The upper part of the shaft, G, passes through a hole in a crank, H, attached to an upright shaft, J, which derives from the pulley, I. The rotary motion imparted to H gives the other portions rigidly connected with the basin an oscillating movement, and at the same time a revolving motion, for though they do not rotate upon their axes, every point of them moves in a circle.